- The 7.8 km2 road accessible property is located in the Goldfield Mining District (historic production of 4.2 million ounces at 18.55 g/t gold)

 - Hosts the past producing Tom Keane mine, where shallow reverse circulation (“RC”) drilling in 2003 reported 22.86 m of 2.88 g/t gold and 44.20 m of 1.03 g/t gold

-- 2020 soil sampling and airborne hyperspectral work identified multiple zones of interest, including gold-in-soil up to 0.77 g/t gold
+- Prospecting, soil sampling and airborne hyperspectral work identified multiple zones of interest, with surface rock chip samples returning up to 4.16 g/t gold over 8 m, including 7.87 g/t gold over 3 m

 - Large, road-accessible project with favorable volcanic stratigraphy, silicic replacement 'ledges' and extensive alunite, pyrophyllite and dickite alteration